 Business analysts are unquestionably highly rewarded for their efforts, and with job market demand surpassing entry-level candidates, the income for the Business Analyst should continue to climb.

-Does business analyst have a future?
+Does a business analyst have a future?

-What are the 3 most important skills ?
+What are the 3 most important skills?

 According to the IIBA, some of the most critical skills and experiences of a business analyst include the following: